dunseen/museum-app/README.md

 The workflow in `.github/workflows/docker.yml` runs `yarn lint` and `yarn build` on pull requests targeting `main` to catch issues before merge.
-When changes land on `main`, it also builds and pushes a Docker image to GitHub Container Registry while passing these variables as secrets.
+When changes land on `main`, it builds and pushes a Docker image to **Docker Hub** while passing these variables as secrets.
 The container runs as a non-root user for improved security.